 Below is a great explanation video:

-It also protects your baby from infection, and protects the umbilical cord from being crushed, which would cut off the flow of oxygen to the baby.
+Most importantly, however, is that your amniotic fluid serves as protection for the umbilical cord, preventing it from being crushed – which would cut off the flow of oxygen to the baby.

 What is meconium in amniotic fluid?

 Meconium is what is referring to your baby’s first bowel movement, and this can actually happen before your baby enters the world.